Majestino/Vrijetijds_Project/README.md

 # Vrijetijds_Project
-Project we are doing in our spare time
+Project we are doing in our spare time!